-As I said before the Guru Granth Sahib will be put to rest at the Akal Takth in the night and then again will be brought back in the morning.
-This is the Palki ceremony, the Granth will be placed on the palanquin and will be taken to it’s place.
-You can either watch this ceremony in the morning at 4:30am or in the night at 9:30pm.
-The temple then closes at 10pm and the devotees are no longer allowed to enter.
+As I said before, the Guru Granth Sahib is put to rest at the Akal Takht in the night and then is brought back in the morning.
+This is the Palki ceremony.
+The honourable Granth is placed on the palanquin and is taken to its place.
+You can either watch this ceremony at 4:30 am or in the night at 9:30 pm.
+The devotees are not allowed to enter after 10:00 pm.

 Watch the ceremony here,

-It’s 10:30pm and I see that even though the temple door is closed there are people inside.
-Volunteers cleaning the sanctum vigorously.
-Like ants busily scurrying around, trying to find food for winter, picking up bits and pieces whatever comes their way.
-I was amused at how they were working..
-They were so engrossed with cleaning the place, like one would clean a spot and another would come in and clean the same spot.
-Just keep on doing sewa!
+It’s 10:30 pm, and I saw that even though the temple door is closed, there are people inside.
+Volunteers cleaned the sanctum vigorously like ants busily scurrying around and trying to find food for winter while picking up bits and pieces.
+I was amused at how they were working.
+They were so engrossed in cleaning the place.
+One would clean a spot, and another would come in and clean the same area again.